nuts-foundation/nuts-specification/rfc/rfc006-distributed-registry.md

 ### 5.3 controller

 Controller entries are references to other DID Documents.
-If the list of controllers differs, the resulting list must be all unique elements from both documents combined.
+If the list of controllers differs, the result MUST be a set of th elements from both documents combined.

 ### 5.4 verification methods

-Verification methods are defined by their public-key and thus their contents.
+Verification methods are defined by their public key and thus their contents.
 This makes each method immutable.
 When the list of methods differs between documents, the resulting list must be all unique elements from both documents combined.

 ### 5.5 authentication & assertion

-The authentication and assertion lists only refer to verificationMethods by their id.
+The authentication and assertionMethod lists only refer to verificationMethods by their id.
 This makes them immutable and can therefore use the same mechanism as described by §5.4.

 ### 5.6 services